nirajkumardangi/food-donation/README.md

 5. **Request Donations**: Food banks and shelters can request specific donations.
 6. **Manage Profile**: Users can view and update their profiles.
 7. **Schedule Pickups**: Users can schedule pickup times for donations.
-8. **Rate Donations**: Recipients can rate and provide feedback on donations received.

 ## Contribution